ainzooalgownfer/Goscraper/README.md

 # Distributed High-Velocity Tor Scraping API Cluster

 A high-performance, fault-tolerant asynchronous web scraping engine built in Go.
-This system leverages a multi-worker concurrency pool, a native SQLite job repository, and a distributed network proxy matrix using **HAProxy** and scaled **Tor/Privoxy** instances to rotate exit nodes dynamically on every request.
+This system leverages a multi-worker concurrency pool, a native SQLite job repository, a distributed network proxy matrix using **HAProxy** and scaled **Tor/Privoxy** instances to rotate exit nodes dynamically on every request, and a built-in web dashboard served directly from the API.

 ---

 ## System Architecture

-The project separates scraping logic from raw network adapters to provide a scalable scraping infrastructure.

 1. **Go API Service (Gin Engine)**
-   Accepts scraping requests asynchronously, generates tracking IDs, and submits jobs to the internal worker pool.
+   Accepts scraping requests asynchronously, generates tracking IDs, submits jobs to the internal worker pool, and serves the web dashboard UI.

 2. **Worker Pool Engine**
    Runs multiple concurrent Go routines that process scraping jobs from an execution queue.
 Each worker draws randomly from the proxy pool on every job, ensuring no two workers are pinned to the same exit node.